jrpool/jsonresume-theme-a11y/README.md

 ### Stringables

 You can choose how inline text in your résumé is formatted.
 The theme format requires that some items be “stringables”.
 A stringable is a string, array, or object.
-If it is an array, then each of its elements is a non-array stringable, and the theme concatenates the renderings of the elements to create a string.
+If it is an array, then each of its elements is a stringable.
 If it is an object, then it has `format` and `data` properties.
 The format property has one of the following values (`address`, etc.), and the `data` property complies with the specifications of that value.
 The theme converts the object to a string.
+Wherever a specification requires a stringable, if an array of stringables is provided, the theme renders each element of the array and then concatenates the renderings into a string.

 #### Address (`address`)